Are You or a Loved One Suffering From Mesothelioma? Call Us Today.

 Suppose you have been diagnosed with mesothelioma or asbestosis after working with asbestos products.
 In that case, you can seek total and fair compensation from the product manufacturer or negligent property owner.
 Compensation can include money for lost earnings, medical care, pain and suffering, and wrongful death.

 Free Consultation ┬À No Attorneys Fees Unless You Win ┬À Statewide Practice

 The Robinette Legal Group has earned a state-wide reputation for providing aggressive, effective representation for victims of mesothelioma, asbestosis, silicosis, and other diseases and injuries caused by exposure to toxic chemicals and products.

 You won’t know if you have a legitimate personal injury or wrongful death claim for damages until you talk to an experienced West Virginia toxic exposure injury attorney.
 Contact us for a free consultation.
 We will review your case and explain your legal option for recovering full and fair money damages.

 Asbestos exposure is almost singularly responsible for causing Mesothelioma, which occurs when asbestos enters the body by inhaling or ingesting the fibers.

-Once the fibers become lodged in organs and body cavities, it may cause infection and inflammation.
-These affected cells can become cancerous which results in mesothelioma.
+Once the fibers become lodged in organs and body cavities, they may cause infection and inflammation.
+In addition, these affected cells can become cancerous, which results in Mesothelioma.

 There is no known cure for Mesothelioma, and the five-year survival rate is around ten percent.
-Surgery, chemo, and radiation can help and are the treatments generally recommended by physicians.
+However, surgery, chemo, and radiation can help and are generally recommended by physicians.